Home

 STAMPING AN OVERLAY

-If you're stamping a concrete overlay, it is typically 1/4 to 3/8 inches thick.
+If you're stamping a concrete overlay, the overlay material is typically 1/4 to 3/8 inches thick.
 Most of the same patterns and textures used for regular concrete can also be used to stamp an overlay job.
 Be careful not to purchase concrete stamps with deep profiles that will exceed the thickness of the overlay.

 As a general rule, the overlay should be twice as thick as the profile on the stamp.